Open Source · Self-Hosted · Flask + SQLite

 Administration

-Four role tiers (user, editor, admin, protected_admin), granular per-user permissions, category restrictions, maintenance mode, invite codes, full ZIP export/import, and automated Telegram backups.
+Four role tiers (user, editor, admin, owner), granular per-user permissions, category restrictions, maintenance mode, invite codes, full ZIP export/import, automated Telegram backups, account merge, and license management.

 ๐Ÿงฉ